mcboyd-bu/Website/docs/labs/lab1.rst

 If you have not done so already, please follow the instructions for :ref:`computer_setup` and :ref:`first_program`.

-Warmup: Driving Controls
+Warm Up: Driving Controls
-""""""""""""""""""""""""
+"""""""""""""""""""""""""

 Open the racecar directory on your computer in Visual Studio Code.
-In labs/lab1/lab1.py, replace the "TODO: (warmup)" comment with code that allows the car to respond to controller input as follows:
+In ``labs/lab1/lab1.py``, replace the ``TODO: (warm up)`` comment with code that allows the car to respond to controller input as follows:

 * When the right trigger is pressed, the car should accelerate forward.
 * When the left trigger is pressed, the car should accelerate backward.